 - writing skills

 - expanding vocabulary and idioms

 Entry requirements: You will be asked to take a pre-test to join these courses.
-The courses are based on 15 hours per week, excluding breaks.
-We offer one day of trial lessons which you only pay for if you sign on.
+The courses are based on 15 lessons per week, including a 15 minute break.
+We offer one day of trial lessons which you only pay for if you sign up.
 We do not offer trial lessons during July and August.

 Progress and testing:

 - Follow your progress with weekly tests